-- What does the service providers with respect to security maintenance, PCI DSS compliance, segmentation, and assurance, and for what are you responsible?
+- What do the service providers do for security maintenance, PCI DSS compliance, segmentation, and assurance; and for what are you responsible?

-- How will the Provider provide ongoing evidence that security controls continue to be in place and are kept up to date?
+- How will the CSP provide ongoing evidence that security controls continue to be in place and are kept up to date?

 - What will the provider commit to in writing?